jonnor/ESC-CNN-microcontroller/report/report.md

 while still enable reliable human labeling and use as evaluation/training data?
 -->

-It is also very desirable to reduce how often classification is needed.
+It is critical for power consumption to reduce how often on-sensor classification is performed.
-Could this benefit from an adaptive sampling strategy?
+This should also benefit from an adaptive sampling strategy.
 For example to primarily do classification for time-periods which exceed a sound level threshold, or to sample less often when the sound source changes slowly.